 Public Wi-Fi hotspots can be found all around the country and can be a solution for getting broadband without contracts.
 They can be reasonably fast and may offer access either for free or on a pay as you go basis.

 In order to use public Wi-Fi you’ll need to first be in range of a network.
 That will be the biggest barrier, as although common they’re often located in bars, restaurants, pubs and hotels.

 Some hotspots will require registration or payment to access.
 Others may be completely open.
 Public Wi-Fi is not usually intended for use at home and is mostly installed as a facility for customers of a business, though there are commercial networks (such as BT Wi-Fi) which offer access to anyone willing to pay.

 If you live in the centre of a busy town or city there’s a good chance some kind of Wi-Fi will be available, but if the connection does not require payment or registration you should seek permission from the hotspot operator before using them.
 It is illegal to access a Wi-Fi network without permission.

-There are also security concerns associated with public Wi-Fi, so you may want to consider using a VPN and it is best to avoid accessing sensitive data (such as online banking) while connected to public hotspots.
+There are also security concerns associated with public Wi-Fi, so it's advisable to use a VPN, and best to avoid accessing sensitive data (such as online banking) while connected to public hotspots.